ucb-art/chisel-jtag/README.md

 Some features need a bit more thought:
 - Arbiters / arbiter generators so a data chain can act as a low priority (relative to the system) bus master.
 Possibly also a FIRRTL transform to hook up such an arbiter to an existing system bus.
 - Data chains with always-valid data output and glitchless updates, allowing the output to be used as a register.
-Possible also a FIRRTL transform to replace a system register with such a register.
+Possibly also a FIRRTL transform to replace a system register with such a register.

 Some cleaning up is also to be done:
 - Multiclock using chisel3's proposed `withClock` API, when it's done.